Sung-Huan/ANNOgesic/docs/source/tutorial.rst

         --screenshot_folder ANNOgesic/output/TSSs \
         --project_path ANNOgesic

 The output filenames are the same as before.
-However, when we open the figures, the tracks are colored.
+However, when we open the files of figures, the tracks are colorized.

 ::